Vinventive/live-captions-vr/README.md

 # 📝 Changelog
 - [ ] Test the VR overlay on different Nvidia GPUs as well as AMD and Intel platform.
 - [ ] Consider adding an optional Grok/OpenAI Whisper API access for no cuda capable PC systems.
-- [ ] Utilize Whisper-Large-v3-Turbo timestamping and other features to improve real-time captioning.
+- [ ] Utilize Whisper-Large-v3-Turbo timestamping and other features to improve real-time captioning for the local build.
 - [ ] Build VR dashboard to manage all VR Overlay settings.

 ![overlay-test](https://github.com/user-attachments/assets/dd779660-1255-4bef-94bf-c7082f068f50)
 ### Portable standalone build for Windows and Nvidia GPUs is available in the releases.
-### I need people with different PC configurations help me out with testing out the overlay so we can make it accessible to as many souls as we can.
+### I'm looking for volunteers/contributors with different PC configurations who can help me to test out the overlay so we can make it accessible to as many good souls as we can.
+### The current build was tested on Windows 10 Pro x64, Python 3.12.7 64-bit, and CUDA 12.4.1
 # [Direct Link to Download](https://github.com/Vinventive/HEARING-AID-VR/releases/download/v0.0.1-alpha/Hearing-AID-VR-Package-Installer.7z)